biopragmatics/bioregistry/README.md

 ## 🙏 Contributing

+If you'd like to request a new prefix, please fill out this [issue template](https://github.com/bioregistry/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=Add+prefix+%5BX%5D).
+It will automatically generate a pull request!

+There are a few other issue templates for certain updates (e.g., update regex, merge two prefixes, etc.) that you can check [here](https://github.com/bioregistry/bioregistry/issues/new/choose).
+For anything updates that don't have a corresponding template, feel free to leave a freeform issue for us!

-There haven't been any external contributors yet, but if you want to get involved, you can make edits directly to the [bioregistry.json](https://github.com/bioregistry/bioregistry/blob/main/src/bioregistry/data/bioregistry.json) file through the GitHub interface.
+If you want to make a direct contribution, feel free to make edits directly to the [bioregistry.json](https://github.com/bioregistry/bioregistry/blob/main/src/bioregistry/data/bioregistry.json) file through the GitHub interface.